UHDanke/gd_docs/triggers/spawn.md

 Yes, unless Reset Remap is selected.

-#### Timer
+#### Timers

-Spawning a Timer while there is already another active Timer with the same ItemID updates the Timer's settings and groups, but not the timer's remaps.
+Remaps of Time triggers are stored inside timers.
-The only way to clear these remaps is to use a Stop trigger on the current active Timer instance for that ItemID.
+Remaps can only be assigned when the timer is initialized, Time triggers update the timer's settings and groups, but not the timer's remaps.
-In a way you can consider the remaps of Timers to be saved inside the Item ID until the Timer trigger is stopped with a Stop trigger.
+The only way to clear these remaps is to use a Stop trigger on one the groups or control IDs of the last Time trigger called for that ItemID.
 Pause, Resume and Time Control will not reset remaps.
 Assigning a value to a timer Item ID with Item Edit creates a paused timer instance with no remaps.